matheus-beck/matheus-beck/README.md

 ### Hi there 👋

 🏭 I’m currently working at [WEX](https://www.wexinc.com/) as QA Engineer II
-💻 I have 3 years of industry experience testing and maintaining software applications
+💻 I have more than 3 years of industry experience testing and maintaining software applications
 🎓 I'm a computer engineering student at the [Federal University of Bahia](https://ufba.br/)
 🥐 In 2016 I earned a scholarship from CAPES to study computer science for a year at [Grenoble INP - Ensimag](https://ensimag.grenoble-inp.fr/) in France
 ☕ I'm passionate about coding, good books and good coffee 💖
 🎸 I love playing the ukulele and acoustic guitar!

 ⭐ My main skills are:
-- QA: Cypress, Jest, Cucumber, RSpec, Capybara, SoapUI, Postman, Apache JMeter, Jenkins
+- QA: Ruby, Java, Cucumber, Cypress, Jest, RSpec, Capybara, Selenium, SoapUI, Postman, Apache JMeter, Jenkins
 - Front-end: HTML5, CSS3, JavaScript, React.js, React Native
-- Back-end: Ruby, Docker, Node.js, Express.js, TypeScript, Java, PL/SQL, C/C++
+- Back-end: Docker, Node.js, Express.js, TypeScript, PL/SQL, C/C++
 - Database: Oracle DB, PostgreeSQL, MongoDB

 📫 How to reach me: